alex-therapeutics/diga-api-client/docs/diga_api.md

 </Pruefung_Freischaltcode>
 ```

 In case you are not an approved DiGA manufacturer yet, you can put `12345` as `DiGAID`.
-You should already have an `IK` number though as otherwise, you also wouldnt have the certificate for encryption/decryption.
+You should already have an `IK` number though as otherwise, you also wouldn't have the certificate for encryption/decryption.

 Successful response data: